docsbydesign/piClinic_API_sample/README.md

 ### Running the Python examples

-Each of the scripts requires the username and password you were provided, and they are entered on the command line after the script name as:
+Each of the scripts requires the username and password you were provided.
+In a terminal or command window, you enter them on the command line after the script name as:

 ```
 <script_name.py> username password